Dani enjoys all aspects of veterinary dermatology but is particularly interested in otitis, immune mediated skin disease and allergic skin diseases.

-Rob is best known for his treatment of conditions such as arthritis and spinal injuries in dogs, and performance injuries and subtle lameness and riding issues in horses.
+Rob currently specialises in the treatment of arthritis and acute spinal injuries in dogs and also subtle lameness and riding issues in horses.

 After growing up on a farm near Echuca, Dr Andrew Jacotine attended the university of Melbourne graduating with first class honours in 1997.
 Small animal surgery has always been an area of professional interest beginning as an undergraduate.